 We love our winemakers and their unique wines all year in Oregon, but we celebrate them especially in May, Oregon Wine Month.
-Although our wineries’ tasting rooms are temporarily closed, you can still order our region’s famous Pinot Noir and more.
-These days, the wine tasting is just at home — but that doesn’t make it any less special.
+These days, even if the wine tasting is just at home — but that doesn’t make it any less special.

 What Makes Tualatin Valley Wine So Good

 Tualatin Valley is known for its diversity of varietals that keep wine lovers coming back.
 Pinot Noir may have put the region and the state on the wine map, but there’s so much more here.

 Along with Pinot Noir and Pinot Gris, Tualatin Valley winemakers are producing Riesling, Gewürztraminer, Chardonnay, and the seasonal Rosé, at more than 30 wineries.
 Tualatin Valley also is home to many wines not often found in the United States, such as Auxerrois, Arneis and Lagrein.

 This region is able to produce such a wide variety of wines thanks to its geography and climate.
 Tualatin Valley wineries are in the Willamette Valley AVA and Chehalem Mountains AVA.
 The Chehalem Mountains AVA features all three important soil types: basaltic, ocean sedimentary and loess (blown lake bed sediment).

 Two new sub-Area Viticultural Areas currently are under consideration by the U.S. Alcohol and Tobacco Tax and Trade Bureau.
 If approved, these two new AVAs (nested in the Willamette Valley)–Laurelwood and Tualatin Hills–will be situated in the Tualatin Valley.
 Both AVAs are notable for their Laurelwood soils, which differentiates the vineyards in this area from the different soil types found in other parts of the Willamette Valley.